SHOW3D: Capturing Scenes of 3D Hands and Objects in the Wild¶

 TL;DR¶

-This paper introduces SHOW3D, the first hand-object interaction dataset with accurate 3D annotations captured in truly in-the-wild environments.
-Through a lightweight wearable multi-camera backpack system and an ego-exo fusion annotation pipeline, the dataset comprises 4.3 million frames of multi-view data, achieving sub-centimeter annotation accuracy for both hands and objects.
-Cross-dataset experiments validate the generalization advantage of models trained on SHOW3D.
+Ours presents SHOW3D, the first hand-object interaction dataset in true in-the-wild environments with precise 3D annotations.
+By designing a lightweight wearable multi-camera backpack system and an ego-exo fusion annotation pipeline, 4.3 million frames of multi-view data were collected.
+Both hands and objects achieve sub-centimeter annotation accuracy.
+Cross-dataset experiments validate the generalization advantages of models trained on this data.

 Background & Motivation¶

-- Background: 3D understanding of hand-object interaction is critical for AR/VR and robotics.
+- Background: 3D understanding of hand-object interaction is crucial for AR/VR and robotics.
 Existing datasets (GigaHands, HOT3D, ARCTIC, etc.) are primarily collected in indoor studios using motion capture systems or fixed multi-camera arrays.

-- Limitations of Prior Work: Studio environments constrain scene diversity and ecological validity — fixed equipment restricts freedom of movement, and markers alter the visual appearance of hands and objects.
-At the other extreme, datasets like Ego-Exo4D offer diverse environments but lack precise 3D annotations.
+- Limitations of Prior Work: Studio environments limit scene diversity and realism—fixed equipment restricts mobility, and markers affect the visual appearance of hands and objects.
+Conversely, datasets like Ego-Exo4D provide environmental diversity but lack precise 3D annotations.

-- Key Challenge: A fundamental trade-off exists between environmental realism and 3D annotation accuracy: either annotations are precise but environments are constrained, or environments are diverse but annotations are absent.
+- Key Challenge: There is a fundamental trade-off between environmental realism and 3D annotation accuracy.
+One either has precise annotations in restricted environments or diverse environments without annotations.

-- Goal: Break this trade-off by obtaining accurate 3D annotations of hands and objects in truly in-the-wild environments.
+- Goal: Break this trade-off—acquire precise 3D annotations for hands and objects in true in-the-wild environments.

-- Key Insight: Design an approximately 8 kg backpack-mounted multi-camera system that requires no markers, and achieve marker-free automatic 3D annotation via state-of-the-art 2D detection combined with multi-view triangulation.
+- Key Insight: Design an approximately 8kg backpack-mounted multi-camera system that requires no markers and achieves markerless automatic 3D annotation using advanced 2D detection and multi-view triangulation.

-- Core Idea: Leverage a wearable multi-camera system with an ego-exo automatic annotation pipeline to obtain studio-comparable 3D hand-object annotation accuracy in the wild.
+- Core Idea: Use a wearable multi-camera system combined with an ego-exo automatic annotation pipeline to achieve studio-comparable 3D hand-object annotation accuracy in the wild.

 Method¶